fb

 • It's friable - meaning it fractures into smaller particles intensifying the cleaning action while softening the impact on substrates.

-• It's relatively soft - with a Moh's hardness of 2.5, it will not damage most substrates*
+• It’s relatively soft – with a Moh’s hardness of 2.5, it will not damage most substrates.*

 • It's near neutral pH of 8.2 - provides a superior worker and environmental profile, before, during, and after use.

-• It's water soluble - 9 of the 11 ARMEX formulas available are nearly 100% water soluble.
-This feature alone eliminates particle ingression issues for anyone working on intricate surfaces where entrapment of other types of abrasives can void warranties or cause critical failures.
+• It’s water soluble – Baking Soda, the main ingredient, is 100% water solubleā€¦ This feature alone eliminates particle ingression issues for anyone working on intricate surfaces where entrapment of other types of abrasives can void warranties or cause critical failures.

 * Always do a test patch prior to general use to determine suitability

-Soda Blasting Crystals Magnified
+Soda Blasting Crystals